Spring through fall are best

 What about bad weather?

-Boulder is about 43 miles from Denver International Airport (DEN), where highway access is a breeze to get to the park.
+You will meet your guide in Boulder, the closest town to the Eldorado Canyon, it’s just a short 30-minute drive away.
+Boulder is about 40 miles from Denver International Airport (DEN), where highway access is a breeze to get to the park.